 Current market growth forecasts for EVs still involve a wide degree of uncertainty and depend on a variety of factors, including government policies, purchasing costs and customers' willingness to buy the new cars.
 For the estimation of the 2020, and further, global market development of EVs, different deployment scenarios can be considered, see Figure 5.
 To assess the market potential of the European EV market also here different studies and projections exist.
 Any forecast of figures is based on specific scenarios, described by key variables able to address policies, economy and energy, society and mobility, as well as industrial and technological issues.
-A general trend across the different studies within this topic is the expectation of an uptake of fast growth starting in 2021, possibly because cars with higher battery capacity of more than 300 km would by then become available on the market at a cost-effective level of $\in/kWh$ [17].
+A general trend across the different studies within this topic is the expectation of an uptake of fast growth starting in 2021, possibly because cars with higher battery capacity of more than 300 km would by then become available on the market at a cost-effective level of €/kWh [18].

-Figure 5: Deployment scenario for the global stock of EVs [24]
+Figure 5: Deployment scenario for the global stock of EVs [25]

-The Directorate-General for Internal Policies commissioned a study to identify the challenges for a European market for electric vehicles, including market forecasts of the EV fleet in 2020 and 2030 [38].
+The European Parliament's Committee on Industry, Research and Energy commissioned a study to identify the challenges for a European market for electric vehicles, including market forecasts of the EV fleet in 2020 and 2030 [41].
 Within the analysis three scenarios were considered, differentiation on the variables; climate change policy, total cost of ownership and the marketing strategies of utilities and OEMs.